hairyf/overlastic/README.md

 ## Usage

-Use the `useOverlayMeta` Hook provided by overlays to create overlays components (Vue, React).
+Use the `useOverlayMeta` Hook provided by overlays to obtain overlays metadata and create overlays components (Vue, React).

 ```ts
 // In your Vue, React overlays component,